 Baida Roti is one of the most famous and royal street foods in Mumbai.
 It is Bade Miya which has made Baida Roti a global name.
 This scrumptious food is a roti made with flour and stuffed with minced meat and egg and fried in ghee.

-If the popular stories are to be believed, this dish was invented at the Sion fishing Village or Koliwada by not a Marathi, but a north Indian Punjabi immigrant!
+This dish was invented at the Sion fishing Village or Koliwada by not a Marathi, but a north Indian Punjabi immigrant!
 Since then, Prawns Koliwada is a signature dish of Mumbai.
-Prawns are marinated in a batter consisting ginger-garlic and red chili paste and flour and a bit of red colour and then deep fried till crispy.

 Butter Garlic Crab

 The buttery affair of Bombay (Mumbai) goes hands in hands in this key dish.
 When a big crab is bathed in butter-garlic sauce, it creates a magic in your taste buds and thus Butter Garlic Crab easily becomes a must-try dish in Mumbai.

 Sabudana Khichdi & Vada

 Sabudana Khichdi is a traditional fasting menu for Indians, especially at the Konkan belt.
 But, both sabudana khichdi and sabudana vada crossed the restricted borders of fasting foods and have become two of the most popular dishes in Mumbai.

 Pork Vindaloo is a Goan specialty famous both in Goa and Mumbai.
 Meat lovers in Mumbai just swear by Pork Vindaloo.